ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * `The cplusplus Core Guidelines <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines>`__.
 * The `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`__.

+C++ language standard

+* [SKA] The minimum language standard is C++14.
+There is no maximum language standard.

+Compiler

+* [SKA] There is no mandate to use a specific compiler or compiler version at this time, as long as it supports the minimum language standard.

 Project structure:

-* Follow the structure shown in the SKA C++ example project repository.
+* [SKA] Follow the structure shown in the SKA C++ example project repository.
-* Reduce compile times by considering what code should go in a header file and what code should go in a source file.
+* [SKA] Reduce compile times by considering what code should go in a header file and what code should go in a source file.

 General: